ArmandoGomez/React-AuthStarter/README.md

 ## License

-This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) © Pablo Satler 2018
+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) © Armando Gomez 2019